dcramer/homeline/README.md

 - `simplisafe/sid/12345/sensor/front-door/cmd`

 The topic should include the entity that is being acted on, and the remainder of the parameters will be part of the event payload.

-## Integrations

-Integrations are written as simple classes that contain the ability to both publish and receive messages from an MQTT broker.
-In general, they are made up of two core patterns:

-- Ingesting data from an upstream source (such as websockets), to translate into MQTT data
-- Translating MQTT service calls into upstream API calls

-Integrations are typescript modules, currently packaged in the `integrations/` directory.
-Eventually these will be loadable anywhere (as long as they are a node module), and configured via the `config.yml` file.